 A case study on driving transformational climate action in a diverse and complex business with multiple stakeholders

-This case study will focus on driving transformational climate action across this diverse and complex entity.
+This case study focused on driving transformational climate action across this diverse and complex entity.
 After deciding to divest from fossil fuels in 2019, the National Trust set an ambitious target of transforming its estates and operations to achieve net zero emissions by 2030.

-Orna NiChionna, experienced non-executive director, Chapter Zero Fellow, and Deputy Chair of the National Trust will discuss what progress has been made so far and the challenges involved with Peter Vermeulen, Chief Financial Officer, and Lizzie Carlyle, Head of Climate and Environment at the National Trust.
+Orna NiChionna, experienced non-executive director, Chapter Zero Fellow and Deputy Chair of the National Trust discussed what progress has been made so far and the challenges involved with Peter Vermeulen, Chief Financial Officer, Lizzie Carlyle, Head of Climate and Environment, and Alice Bordini Staden, Investment Committee Member and Stewardship Lead at the National Trust.

 Orna NiChionna, Deputy Chair of the National Trust

 Orna NiChionna is Chair of the Remuneration Committee at Burberry plc and is the Senior Independent Director at Saga plc.
-She is Interim Chair of the National Trust and a Trustee of Sir John Soane’s Museum.
+She is Deputy Chair of the National Trust, and a Trustee of Sir John Soane’s Museum.
 She was Chair of digital innovation consultancy Founders Intelligence until its recent sale to Accenture.
 She is a Trustee of the Institute for Fiscal Studies.

 She spent 18 years at McKinsey and Company’s London office, where she was the first woman to be elected Partner.
 Since leaving McKinsey she has served on the boards of major UK companies including Royal Mail, Bupa, Northern Foods, HMV and Bank of Ireland UK; she has also been an advisor to Apax Partners LLP.
 She was Chair of environmental charity the Soil Association for six years.